|

 174. popular

-regarded with great favor, approval, or affection especially by the general public
+regarded with great favor or approval by the general public

 Keyword mnemonics were first used to teach students studying a foreign language (Raugh and Atkinson 1975) and soon became popular for teaching vocabulary for any learner (Pressley, Levin, and Delaney 1983).